 So you have a website up and running and you decide you want to change your domain name.

-Maybe you’ve gone through a brand refresh, grew the scope of your business, merged with another company or realized you were a traitor and have decided to switch your domain name to .CA.
+Maybe you’ve gone through a brand refresh, grew the scope of your business or merged with another company and have decided to switch your domain name to .CA.

 For whatever reason, you’ve decided this is something you want to do but it feels…intimidating.
 Don’t worry, we can guide you through it.

 A lot of the technical details will depend on your situation, but here's a quick overview so you know what you're getting yourself into.
 If you have any questions you should ask your registrar or give us a shout.

 Here are some things you need to check off your list:

 If you need some inspiration for a new domain name, read our guide: Bringing your business online: How to choose a domain name and more.

 Prop up a website with your new domain, either with a web building platform or purchase a hosting package.